pskgokul/project-help/readme.md

 	* Not saying things that are technically incorrect.
 	* Completeness is a bit nebulous here.
 You do not need to include _everything_ you could possibly discuss about your topic (that could be an entire textbook in some cases!).
 	Instead, include a combination of breadth and depth that is in line with some of the Wikipedia/Scholarpedia examples provided.
 	* In many cases you should include some equations, pseudocode, and examples to explain your topic, though there are a few exceptions to this.
+Use your own discretion.
 	* Not mentioning a method that is critical to your topic could result in deducted points, especially if that topic was discussed at length in class.

 * 20% __Clarity.__ Get full points here by